 Covid 19 - Church buildings guidance

-This note is intended to give simple, clear guidance for the care and use of church buildings at this time when restrictions apply.
+This note is intended to give simple, clear guidance for the care and use of church buildings at this time when Civid-19 restrictions apply.
 The guidance applies to churches, church halls and other similar buildings and their grounds.
 It is not intended to be an exhaustive list of every possible scenario but a set of guiding principles to aid decision making.
 The provincial property team will continue to offer advice about specific situations to archdeacons and diocesan teams at this time.

 The Starting Point

-The Bench of Bishops published the following pastoral guidance on the 31 March 2020:
+The Bench of Bishops published the following pastoral guidance on the 10th July 2020:

 The use of church buildings for essential voluntary services (such as existing foodbanks, soup kitchens and homeless shelters) is permitted by the Welsh Government Regulations.
 Church buildings may also, upon the request of the Welsh Ministers or a local authority, be used to provide urgent public services.
 All reasonable measures should be taken to ensure that social distancing practices and other hygiene precautions are followed while those services are provided.
 Any new use of a church building for essential voluntary / public services should be expressly supported by the incumbent or Area Dean and the diocesan bishop.

 This guidance from the Representative Body follows the latest statement from the Bench of Bishops and takes account of the regulations on the use of church buildings included in The Health Protection (Coronavirus Restrictions) (Wales) Regulations 2020.

-Ecclesiastical Insurance have issued the following guidance:
+- Ecclesiastical Insurance have issued the following guidance:

 In the context of a temporary closure, here are the top priorities to help you keep your church property safe:

-Protect against electrical fires - turn off and unplug electrical equipment
+- Protect against electrical fires - turn off and unplug electrical equipment

 Electrical equipment should be turned off and unplugged, and electrical systems isolated at the main fuse board, with the exception of any: intruder alarms, fire alarms, security or other risk protection systems or devices.
 These should be maintained to ensure they continue to fully and effectively protect the property at all times.

-Guard against escape of water losses
+- Guard against escape of water losses

 Where there will be no need to re-enter church property during the period of temporary closure turn off any water supplies at the mains (and where reasonable to do so drain down water systems).

+We recognise it may not always be appropriate to turn off or drain down water systems.
 Where this is the case a minimum temperature of 7⁰C (45⁰F) should be maintained within the property if possible.

-Protect your property
+- Protect your property